rtmigo/mavence/README.md

 CI/CD.
 Gradle itself is a monster of complexity.
 Feeding the monster with excessive tasks is the last thing to do.

 However, we still use one of the plugins.
-This is a Gradle plugin that creates a local copy of a Maven project.
+This is the Gradle `maven-publish`, that creates a local copy of a Maven project.

 </details>